 For most first-time visitors, the best compromise is to arrive in the late afternoon.
 That gives enough time to settle in daylight and still lets the outing drift into a more memorable early-evening mood.

-— Why is Yeouido often easier than Banpo for a first river date
+Why Yeouido is easier than Banpo for a first river date

 Yeouido is easier because it asks for less interpretation.
 Its picnic logic is clearer, the meeting structure is simpler, and the outing can remain successful even without a tightly planned route.